sportai/sportai_site/_posts/2024-7-25-Fantasy-Draft-2024-Top-Rookies-and-Busts.md

 Contrastingly, the 2024 NFL draft did not have top RB talent like in 2023, which saw two RBs go in the top 12.

 Instead, it took until the second round that we saw the first RB go off the draft board: Jonathan Brooks.
-After a torn ACL injury that cut his 2023 season short, Brooks entered the draft as the top RB prospect.
-Many draft analysts promote Brooks as a steal who could compete for the RB1 spot in Carolina.
+After a torn ACL injury that cut his 2023 season short, Brooks entered the draft as a steal who could compete for an RB1 spot.

 However, Chuba Hubbard remains as the RB1 for the Panthers, so it would be best to conserve a late-round draft pick for Brooks.
 If Brooks gets injured and Hubbard performs well, he will be a bust for the 2024-2025 NFL season.